Alejogb1/job-board/blog-data/file-cls-purpose-code-example.md

 ```
 In C++ you usually see class declarations in header files (like `Rectangle.h`) and the implementation in `.cpp` files (like `Rectangle.cpp`).
 This helps with separation of interface and implementation

 So that is basically the gist of file cls purpose code example.
 Its not always about the specific programming language its about the way how one is organizing code the overall structure and design decisions.
 When you have smaller modules they tend to be easier to test debug and understand.
-I should tell you a joke here oh yeah okay here it is
+I should tell you a joke here oh yeah  here it is

 Why was the computer late for work?
 Because it had a lot of *cache* to go through.